-The Governing Body is accountable and responsible for all matters relating to the strategic direction, policies, practices and the operation of the Company.
-Substantial oversight is therefore given to the Company's educational outcomes, risk, reputation, control, financial and accountability systems.
-The context and wider operations of the business, both nationally (UK) and internationally (Europe), will be considered in order to maximise the benefits of a global organisation as the Governing Body carries out its responsibilities.
+The Governing Body is accountable and responsible for matters relating to the strategic direction, policies, practices and the operation of the Company.
+Substantial oversight is therefore given to the Company's educational outcomes and delivery, risk environment, financial control, and governance systems.
+Through its association with a global organisation (Navitas Pty Limited / Marron Group Holdings Pty Ltd) the context and wider operations of the business will be taken into consideration as the Governing Body carries out its responsibilities.

-Without intending to limit this general role of the Governing Body, the specific functions and responsibilities include:
+Without intending to limit the general role of the Governing Body, the specific functions and responsibilities include:

-- i. setting the mission, vision, values and strategic goals of the Company with reference to the Navitas corporate strategic framework; - ii. inputting into the final approval of management's development of corporate strategy and performance targets and objectives; - iii. ensuring processes are in place to monitor and evaluate the performance and effectiveness of the institution against the strategy, targets and objectives; - iv. reviewing and ratifying systems of risk management, operational controls and compliance, including plans for business continuity and tuition safeguards, and considering the occurrence and nature of formal grievances raised against the Company; - v. reviewing the Company's institutional environment with an emphasis on workforce planning, strategic resource allocation, freedom of intellectual inquiry, protecting the principles of academic freedom and freedom of speech legislation, equitable treatment of students and staff, fostering of wellbeing of students and staff, supporting informed student decision making and that students are given the opportunity to participate in the deliberative and decision making processes of the Company, including supporting participation by demographics typically underrepresented in English higher education;
+- advising and advocating the mission, vision, values and strategic goals of the Company set by the global Navitas Corporate Strategic Framework; - ii. influencing the final approval of management's development of corporate strategy and performance targets and objectives; - iii. governing processes monitoring and evaluating the performance and effectiveness of the institution against the strategy, targets and objectives; - iv. reviewing and ratifying systems of risk management, operational controls and compliance, including plans for business continuity and tuition safeguards, and considering the occurrence and nature of formal grievances raised against the Company; - v. reviewing the Company's institutional environment with an emphasis on workforce planning, strategic resource allocation, freedom of intellectual inquiry, protecting the principles of academic freedom and freedom of speech legislation, and equitable treatment and fostering the wellbeing staff;